 If baseline vehicle cannot be identified or appropriate operational data are not available, then specific fuel consumption should be obtained through a statistically significant control group or existing statistics that are regularly updated.
-Such a control group or the source of data must shall have similar or conservative characteristics with respect to vehicle age (equal or newer), traffic conditions (equal or better), and air conditioning.
+Such a control group or the source of data must shall have similar or conservative characteristics with respect to vehicle age (equal or newer) and traffic conditions (equal or better).
 The choice of such control group will be, in order of preference:

-- (a) Fleet of the same company operating simultaneously with the project activity. - (b) Fleet of company with similar operations operating simultaneously with the project activity. - (c) Host country statistics. - (d) IPCC or other international data.
+- (a) Fleet of the same company operating simultaneously with the project activity. - (b) Fleet of company with similar operations operating simultaneously with the project activity. - (c) Host country statistics. - (d) IPCC or other international data such as EU Standard vehicle emissions calculator (COPERT)

-Under this option specific fuel consumption is monitored throughout the crediting period.
+In this option, specific fuel consumption is monitored throughout the crediting period.
 Then, decrease gradually for efficiency improvement of the fleet or deterioration of driving conditions would be considered for the project efficiency levels.